-The Department of Communication offers graduate study leading to the MA degree.
-The minimum requirement is thirty-three semester hours of work, six of which are allotted for the thesis.

-The program requires a core of courses in general theories and research methodology and then allows students to take courses in context areas such as health communication, intercultural communication, interpersonal communication, mass communication, organizational communication, and public communication.
+The minimum requirement is 33 semester hours of work, six of which are allotted for the thesis The program requires a core of courses in general theories and research methodology and then allows students to take courses in context areas such as health communication, intercultural communication, interpersonal communication, mass communication, organizational communication, and public communication.
 In addition, the department provides work in communication ethics, communication technologies, and argumentation.
 A program of study should include 6 hours of thesis work and a minimum of 27 hours of coursework, of which 6 hours may be in electives outside the department.

 All students must demonstrate competence in a research skill relevant to their thesis and/or professional goals.
 Most students demonstrate their competency in empirical methodology or critical methodology; however, a foreign language also may be elected.
-Graduate courses taken to fulfill the research skill requirement may not count toward the required twenty-three hours for the MA.